trivago/prettier-plugin-sort-imports/README.md

 ```

 #### Q. I am getting error about experimental syntax.
-If you are using some experimental syntax and the plugin has trouble parsing your files, you might getting errors similar to this:
+If you are using some experimental syntax and the plugin has trouble parsing your files, you might get errors similar to this:
 ```shell script
 SyntaxError: This experimental syntax requires enabling one of the following parser plugin(s): ...
 ```
-To solve this issue, you can use the new option `importOrderParserPlugins` in your `.prettierrc` and pass an array of plugin names to be used.
+To solve this issue, you can use the new option `importOrderParserPlugins` in your `.prettierrc` (prettier config) and pass
+an array of plugin names to be used.

 #### Q. Why does the plugin remove the inline comments of the import declaration ?
 Due to the comment handling in Babel, the plugin removes the inline comment of the